botkalista/express-server-ping/README.md

-# Express Server Status
+# Express Server Ping

-Basic  middleware that creates an endpoint to check if the server is running.
+Basic  middleware that creates an endpoint to check if the server is running and it's ping.

 ### Params